 - Sjögren syndrome

 - small cell lung cancer

-Skin damage from severe burns can permanently damage sweat glands.
-Other sources of damage include radiation, trauma, infection, and inflammation.
+Skin damage from severe burns can permanently damage your sweat glands.
+Other possible sources of damage include:

 Some people may inherit a damaged gene that causes their sweat glands to malfunction.
-The inherited condition hypohidrotic ectodermal dysplasia causes people to be born with either very few or no sweat glands.
+An inherited condition called hypohidrotic ectodermal dysplasia causes people to be born with either very few or no sweat glands.

-- scant perspiration, even when other people are perspiring heavily
+- minimal sweating even when other people are sweating heavily

 - muscle cramps or weakness

 - feeling overly hot